handegar/fv1utils/README.md

 Execute the `upload-rom-to-arduino.sh` script for preparing an arduino program with the bank embedded and uploading it to the device.

+Use the following command to monitor the output from the upload process:

+  $ arduino-cli monitor -p /dev/ttyUSB0  -c baudrate=115200

 ## Arduino programmer setup
 - Connect the `3v3` pin to `pin8` of the 24LCxx chip.
   - We can also use the `AREF` pin which is 5V, but this might be too